dmbarbour/awelon/AboutABC.md

         ...
         9 :: N(x) * e -> N(10x+9) * e

 Thus natural numbers are thus expressed as if by literal.
 But rational or negative numbers must be represented as a computation that generates them.
 ABC provides only a few elementary, scalar mathematical operators: add, multiply, and additive or multiplicative inverses.
-It also provides a divmod operator to help infer precision and modulus information:
+A divmod operator is also kept to help infer precision and modulus information.

         + :: (N(a) * (N(b) * e)) -> (N(a+b) * e)
         * :: (N(a) * (N(b) * e)) -> (N(a*b) * e)